flatcar-archive/flatcar-docs/os/manual-rollbacks.md

     41943039           1          Sec GPT header
 ```

-Looking specifically at "USR-A" and "USR-B", we see that "USR-A" is the active USR partition (this is what's actually mounted at /usr).
+Looking specifically at "USR-A" and "USR-B", we see that "USR-A" is the active USR partition (this is what's actually mounted at /usr; you can verify this with `rootdev -s /usr`).
 Its priority is higher than that of "USR-B".
 When the system boots, GRUB (the bootloader) looks at the priorities, tries, and successful flags to determine which partition to use.

 ```
       270336     2097152       3  Label: "USR-A"